 It can be a time of powerful reminders of painful and unhealthy dynamics and profound loss.
 So many people want to shut the doors on celebrations, parties and gifts.
-So how can you support yourself and/or your spouse as you navigate this hectic emotionally charged month?
+So, how can you support yourself and/or your spouse as you navigate this hectic, emotionally charged month?

-For the stepmom: Breathe.
+Breathe.
 Yes breathe.
 Find a quiet spot just for yourself.
 Slow, deep breaths that fill your rib cage.
-Then an exhale that drains the stress and sadness/anger in your jawline, your shoulders, around your heart and your stomach.
+Then an exhalation that drains the stress and sadness/anger in your jawline, your shoulders, around your heart and your stomach.
 Repeat the cycle until you are relaxed.
 Visualize your family, social or work event or situation you are challenged by.
 Envision yourself being calm, strong and peaceful, surrounded by silver light.
 Whatever is the source of your stress falls away as it touches your silver light.
 Breathe in your strength, breathe in calm and peace.
 Let that be your mantra as you navigate these next few weeks.

 Stress, grief and loss are typically experienced in these similar forms: physical symptoms, mental symptoms, emotional symptoms or spiritual symptoms.
 Support him by meeting him in the way he grieves or handles stress.
-Send him for a walk with the dog or go with him for physical support.
-Get him a good book or an empty journal to write in for mental support.
+Send him for a walk with the dog, or go with him for physical support.
+Get him a good book or an empty journal to write-in for mental support.
 Watch a funny movie together to make him laugh and support him emotionally.
 Support him to talk to his spiritual advisor or reconnect with hope to support him spiritually.